-Jeffreys Bay is an area with some of the country’s wildest coastline, which is backed by some of Africa’s most spectacular sub-tropical rainforest.
-Famous for its “supertubes”, probably South Africa’s longest and most consistently good wave, This affluent area is charged with a friendly and relaxed surfing vibe..
-Near Cape S. Francis is Seal Point and it is, one of the best places to take surfing photos, is near Cape St. Francis.
+Jeffreys Bay is an area with some of the country’s wildest coastline, which is backed by some of Africa’s most spectacular sub-tropical rain forest.
+Famous for its “supertubes”, probably South Africa’s longest and most consistently good wave, this affluent area is charged with a friendly and relaxed surfing vibe.
+Near Cape St. Francis is Seal Point and it is one of the best places to take surfing photos.

 The area is an ideal base to explore the wonders of South Africa because of an array of attractions and you can choose to do this during or after your experience.

 14 Days – 2024: £2,762